This post may contain affiliate sales links. Please see my full disclosure policy for details

 - 1 cup plus 2 tablespoons granulated sugar

 - 1 lb (4 sticks) unsalted butter at room temperature

 - 1 large lemon, zested

-- For the cake: Slice the strawberries.
+- Slice the strawberries.
 You’ll need 2 ½ cups roughly chopped for the sauce and the remaining to be diced for the cake.

-- Preheat the oven to 350°F and generously grease and flour 3 8-inch cake pans.
+- Preheat the oven to 350°F and generously grease and flour three 8-inch cake pans.
 I suggest lining the bottom with parchment paper.

 - In a large mixing bowl, combine the butter and remaining sugar (2 ¼ cups).
 Beat on medium speed using the paddle attachment until the butter it is light and fluffy, scraping the bowl as needed.
 This should take about 5 minutes.